YouTube revises policy, bans dangerous prank videos

 - Seattle still has the most cranes in America, and construction isn't losing much steam

-A recent “bird box challenge” featured videos of people engaging in activities while blindfolded.
+A recent “Bird Box challenge” featured videos of people engaging in activities while blindfolded.

 People also were sickened in a challenge that involved eating Tide detergent pods.